gustycooper/gustycooper.github.io/projects/projects_endorsmints.md

 ...
 ```

-## 3.3 Endor Smĭnts – Individual, Team, and Due Dates
+## Endor Smĭnts – Individual, Team

-For the Endor Smĭnts Project, you will complete the following.
+For the Endor Smĭnts Project, you shall complete the following.

 1. Read the Endor Smĭnts Project description to make sure you understand the requirements.
 This is a team component.
 2. Create collection of test cases that you will use to test your Endor Smĭnts Project.
 This is a team component.
-Further guidance on developing the test cases in provided in section 3.4.
+Further guidance on developing the test cases in provided in Test Case Guidance Section.
 3. Create a design of your Endor Smĭnts Projects.
 This is a team component and an individual component.
 As a team you can discuss a general design, but each student has to create their own detailed design.
-Further guidance on developing the design is provided in section 3.5.
+Further guidance on developing the design is provided in Design Guidance Section.
-4. Write a program that allows a user to interact via the console to play the game as describe in sections 3.1 and 3.2.
+4. Write a program that allows a user to interact via the console to play the game as describe in the Description and Requirements sections.
 This is an individual component.
-Further guidance on developing the program is given in section 3.5.
+Further guidance on developing the program is given in Programming Guidance Section.
 Your program must be properly documented.
 If your program includes Java classes, you must include JavaDoc explaining your classes.
-Your program must present information to the user as described in Section 3.2.
+Your program must present information to the user as described in the previous Section.
 You must adhere to the wording and order.
-Section 3.5 provides design guidance.
-Section 3.6 provides programming guidance.
-The programming guidance leads you through one way of developing the code.
+The Design Guidance Section and the Programming Guidance Section provide helpful hints on development.
+The Programming Guidance Section leads you through one way of developing the code.
 If you follow this style, you can use my EndorGui.java to run your program in a GUI.
 You do not have to adhere to this design or implementation.
-You must adhere to the user interaction described in Section 3.2.
+You must adhere to the user interaction described in show in the previous Section.

-There are two due dates for the Endor Smĭnts project.
+There are two due dates for the Endor Smĭnts project, which are as specified in Canvas.

-1. March 10 – The Endor Smĭnts test cases and design are due.
+1. First Due Date – The Endor Smĭnts test cases and design are due.
 These will be submitted as printed documents at the start of class.
 Each team should submit their test cases.
 Each student should submit his or her design.
-2. March 22 – The Endor Smĭnts program is due.
+2. Final Due Date – The Endor Smĭnts program is due.
 Each student will submit the .java files.
 You must submit all files necessary to run your Endor Smĭnts program.

-## 3.4 Endor Smĭnts – Test Case Guidance
+## Endor Smĭnts – Test Case Guidance

-You can use the Endor Smĭnts requirements in section 3.1 and the sample execution in section 3.2 to create test cases before creating code.
+You can use the Endor Smĭnts requirements and the sample execution in from the Description and Requirements section to create test cases before creating code.
 Many software organizations have a testing group that is solely responsible for testing.
 The programmers and the testers both use the requirements to develop their products.
 Your team should create test cases that will sufficiently test your Endor Smĭnts code.
 Your thinking should include error cases and good cases.
 The following are a few example test cases.

 ```
 Case 1: Feeding Ewoks and buying farmland consumes more smĭnts than available